 (G) A Club may at its discretion and in accordance with the Laws of the Game use 5 substitute players in any 11-a-side match in this Competition who may be selected from 5 players.

 Mini Soccer – any number of substitutes may be used at any time with the permission of the Referee.
 Entry onto the field of play will only be allowed during a stoppage in play.
 A player who has been replaced may return to the play as a substitute for another player.
-A Team must not have a squad greater than double the size of its team in an age group.
+A Team must not have a match day squad greater than double the size of its team in an age group.

 Youth Football – for teams in the under 18 age group and below, a player who has been substituted himself becomes a substitute and may replace another player at any time subject to the substitution being carried out in accordance with Law 3 of the Laws of Association Football.
 A Team must not have a squad greater than18 players for 9-a-side and 22 players for 11-a-side teams.